top of page

 In Ireland, your GP is your first port of call.
 They cannot officially diagnose ADHD, but they are essential for two reasons: Referral and Exclusion.

-● Physical Baseline: If you are considering medication, you will eventually need a "fit-to-prescribe" check, including an ECG (Electrocardiogram) and blood tests to ensure your heart and general health are stable before starting stimulants.
+• Physical Baseline: If you are considering medication, you will eventually need a "fit-to-prescribe" check.
+This includes an ECG (Electrocardiogram) and blood tests to ensure your heart and general health are stable before starting stimulants.

 3. Choosing Your Pathway: Public vs. Private